Central Intelligence Agency: Democratic Republic of the Congo

-Gary Powers U-2 shootdown
+1960 U-2 incident

 After the bomber gap came the missile gap.
 Eisenhower wanted to use the U-2 to disprove the Missile Gap, but he had banned U-2 overflights of the USSR after meeting Secretary Khrushchev at Camp David.
 Another reason the President objected to the use of the U-2 was that, in the nuclear age, the intelligence he needed most was on their intentions, without which, the US would face a paralysis of intelligence.
 He was particularly worried that U-2 flights could be seen as preparations for first-strike attacks.
 He had high hopes for an upcoming meeting with Khrushchev in Paris.
 Eisenhower finally gave in to CIA pressure to authorize a 16-day window for flights, which was extended an additional six days because of poor weather.
-On May 1, 1960, the USSR shot down a U-2 flying over the Soviet territory.
+On May 1, 1960, the Soviet Air Forces shot down a U-2 flying over Soviet territory.
 To Eisenhower, the ensuing coverup destroyed his perceived honesty and his hope of leaving a legacy of thawing relations with Khrushchev.
 Eisenhower later said that the U-2 coverup was the greatest regret of his presidency.

-Dominican Republic

-The human rights abuses of Generalissimo Rafael Trujillo lasted more than three decades before the United States severed diplomatic relations with the Dominican Republic in August 1960.
-The CIA's Special group armed Dominicans to assassinate Trujillo, but Kennedy paused the plan when he became president.
-Kennedy allowed the distribution of four additional machine guns, and Trujillo died from gunshot wounds two weeks later, on May 30, 1961.
-In the aftermath, Robert Kennedy wrote that the CIA had succeeded where it had failed many times in the past, but in the face of that success, it was caught flatfooted, having failed to plan what to do next.